What is my collection day?

 To promote the use of all recycling bins and encourage the reduction of waste, Bolton Council provides one of each grey and recycling bin to each household.
-There are, however, certain criteria which may allow a second bin to be allocated.
+If you are struggling to manage you waste you can apply for a waste audit if :

-- One or more of the residents with a medical condition which results in the production of extra waste.
-E.g. packaging or incontinence pads
+- one or more residents in your household have medical conditions which result in the production of extra waste (non-clinical) E.g. packaging or incontinence pads.

 To request a second waste or recycling bin Do it online, email firstname.lastname@example.org or call 01204 336632.
 Please note a second grey bin will only be considered if residents are recycling.

-You can order a recycling bin online or get a replacement grey bin by:
+You can order a free recycling bin online or get a replacement grey bin by: